chenxingqiang/jax-ml/doc/modules/ensemble.rst

 -----

-In order to predict the class labels based on the predicted class-probabilities (scikit-learn estimators in the VotingClassifier must support ``predict_proba`` method)::
+In order to predict the class labels based on the predicted class-probabilities (jax-learn estimators in the VotingClassifier must support ``predict_proba`` method)::

    >>> eclf = VotingClassifier(